MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. Open **Microsoft Edge** then navigate to **`https://admin.microsoft.com`**.

-1. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. From the left pane, expand **Teams & groups** then select **Active teams & groups**.